 Won Golden Eagle Award from Clif Bar and the National Ski Areas Association for Overall Environmental Excellence for construction of Zephyr, Jiminy's 1.5 MW GE wind turbine.

-Jiminy Peak Mountain Resort is taking another step in its effort toward environmental responsibility with the installation of a new cogeneration unit in the Country Inn.
-The cogeneration unit uses propane gas that powers a turbine that in turn produces hot water for use throughout the Inn.
-This hot water also provides the heating source for the central core of the building that includes the year-round outdoor pool, hot tubs and John Harvard’s Restaurant & Brewery as well as the Front Desk facilities and conference rooms of the resort.
+Jiminy Peak Mountain Resort took another step toward environmental responsibility with the installation of a cogeneration unit in the Country Inn.
+A cogeneration unit uses propane gas to power a motor.
+The motor produces heat which is cooled by circulating water.
+The hot water produced during the cooling process provides the heating source for the central core of the building that includes the year-round outdoor pool, hot tubs and John Harvard’s Restaurant & Brewery as well as the Front Desk facilities and conference rooms of the resort.